argumentcomputer/bytecursor/README.md

 IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```

-This project was forked from https://github.com/multiformats/rust-multihash
-(Copyright © 2015-2016 Friedel Ziegelmayer) and
-contains code which is subject to the terms of the MIT License.

 ## Code of Conduct